Veridise/veridise-docs/saas/guide/organization_settings/user_management.md

 sidebar_position: 1
 ---

-In the **User Management** section, users can manage their organization members.
-Here, they can view the current active and pending members, as well as send invitations for new users to join.
+In the **User Management** section, you can manage the organization members.
+Here, you can view the current active and pending members, as well as send invitations for new users to join.

 ![image](../../new_screenshots/organization_settings_user_management.png)